Tmanlip/Tmanlip/README.md

 ## Hi there 👋

+## Headline
+Computer Science Student

+## Summary
+### >I am a computer science student currently pursuing Computer and Network Security at University Technology Malaysia
+### > Currently I am under scholarship called Khazanah WATAN
+### > My ambition is that I want to be a freelancer that will take a project from other companies to strengthen their network

+## Core

 <!--
 **Tmanlip/Tmanlip** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.